shahrukhmmm/myfirst-repo/README.md

 # myfirst-repo
-This is my very fitst repository.
-And i'm exited to begen my learnings
+This is my very first repository.
+And I'm excited to begin my learning.
+Writer = Junior Dev Shahrukh Momin.